contactandyc/another-c-library/website/ebook/3-buffer/index.md

 char *r = h->data + h->length;
 ```

-vsnprintf requires a buffer (r), and a length of the buffer (leftover), and the fmt, and va_list (args_copy).
+vsnprintf requires a buffer (r), the length of the buffer (leftover), the fmt, and a va_list (args_copy).
 It returns the number of bytes needed to be successful.
-If n is -1, something bad went wrong.
-Just abort (maybe this isn't the best decision???)
+If n is -1, something bad happened and we abort (maybe this isn't the best decision???)
 ```c
 int n = vsnprintf(r, leftover, fmt, args_copy);
 if (n < 0)
   abort();
 ```

-If n is less than leftover, then the write was successful, and we are done.
+If n is less than leftover, then the write was successful and we are done.
 Add n bytes to the overall length.
 ```c
 if (n < leftover)
   h->length += n;